on sabbatical 2016/17

-Seth has lectured about furniture design at numerous venues in the USA as well as in Nova Scotia, Vietnam and Korea.
-He was a juror for the FLIP Furniture Design Competition in Singapore, 2007, the 2005 Pinnacle Award in association with the American Society of Furniture Designers, “Design Emphasis” at the International Woodworking Fair, Atlanta, Georgia in 1992, Table, Lamp, and Chair, Portland, Oregon in 1990, and the International KD Furniture Exhibition, New York, NY, 1985.
+Stem has lectured about furniture design at numerous venues in the US as well as in Nova Scotia, Vietnam and Korea.
+He was a juror for the FLIP Furniture Design Competition, Singapore, 2007; the 2005 Pinnacle Award in association with the American Society of Furniture Designers; Design Emphasis at the International Woodworking Fair, Atlanta, GA, 1992, Portland, OR, 1990; and the International KD Furniture Exhibition, NYC, 1985.
 He has traveled extensively throughout Europe, Asia, Central America and parts of Africa.
-Seth has a home and design studio in Pawtucket, Rhode Island.
+Stem has a home and design studio in Pawtucket, RI.